 05 of 10

-The popularity of the French Bulldog has soared in recent years.
-It's not surprising once you get a look at the breed.
-These are adorable, playful, affectionate dogs that keep looking like puppies.
-Their extra large ears and cute wrinkles make them irresistible to many people.
-The compact size and sturdiness of this breed are great features for those who love small dogs that are not too delicate.
+The popularity of the French bulldog has soared in recent years.
+It is not surprising once you get a look at the breed.
+These are adorable, playful, affectionate dogs that, as adults, continue to look like puppies.
+Their extra-large ears and cute wrinkles make them irresistible to many people.
+Their compact size and sturdiness are great features for those who love small dogs that are not too delicate.

 06 of 10

-The lovable Beagle is an energetic hound that has an affinity for children and family life.
-Vocal to an almost comical point, the Beagle can carry on quite the canine conversation, especially with its signature bay.
-The breed is small to medium in size, but is sturdy, robust and able to keep up with the rest.
-The Beagle also has a nose for mischief, but in the most endearing way.
-Plus, that amazing nose is perfect for sniffing out other kinds of trouble, specifically bombs and drugs at airports and similar checkpoints.
+The lovable beagle is an energetic hound that has an affinity for children and family life.
+Vocal to an almost comical point, the beagle can carry on quite the canine conversation, especially with its signature bay.
+The breed is small to medium in size but is sturdy, robust, and able to keep up with the rest.
+The beagle also has a nose for mischief but in the most endearing way.
+Plus, that amazing nose can be put to work sniffing out other kinds of trouble, specifically bombs and drugs at airports and similar checkpoints.

 07 of 10

-The increasingly popular Bulldog shares ancestry with the Boxer.
-Yet, also like the Boxer, time has turned this former fighting dog into a gentle canine companion.
-The Bulldog is known for its stocky frame, extremely sturdy build and overall "tough guy" appearance.
-This is probably why the breed is commonly named the mascot of sports teams.
-However, when you get to know the Bulldog, you'll find that the breed is quite affectionate.
+The increasingly popular bulldog shares ancestry with the boxer.
+Yet, also like the boxer, time has turned this former fighting dog into a gentle canine companion.
+The bulldog is known for its stocky frame, extremely sturdy build and overall "tough guy" appearance.
+This is probably why the breed is commonly used as the mascot of sports teams.
+When you get to know a bulldog, you'll discover that the breed is quite affectionate.

 08 of 10